India After Independence

 Radcliff had no prior knowledge of India and he had no special talent for this kind of job.
 He didn't have any advisors or experts and the deadline of 6 weeks given to him was no good.

-A border strategy was made after 1947 for national consolidation which involved: Territorial integration, Mobilization of political and institutional resources, Economic development, and Adoption of polices to maintain law & order & to promote social justice.
+A border strategy was made after 1947 for national consolidation which involved: Territorial integration, Mobilization of political and institutional resources, Economic development, and Adoption of policies to maintain law & order & to promote social justice.

 Measures taken by Indian Government

-Government set up a department of Rehabilitation with an aim to rehabilitate nearly 6 million refugees from Pakistan.
-Various refugee camps were set up.
-The Hindus and Sikhs who were able to escape luckily from Pakistan.
-Most of these people had nothing but clothes on their skin.
 This partition caused the greatest migration in human history and it resulted in the biggest land resettlement operation in the world.
 Refugees had to be found new homes and work so that they can live now.